open-education-hub/essentials-security/rediscovering-the-browser/index.md

 It means defining a set of **policies** by which to grant users various kinds of access to different resources.
 You can read about the 3 large types of access control types, from which policies derive, [at the end of this session](#access-control-types).

+#### Accounting

+Accounting refers to logging as a means to audit a system.
+Logs provide a chronological view of the events that took place on a system / web server.
+Using them we can trace and understand attackers better and protect from them in the future.

 ## HyperText Transfer Protocol (HTTP)

 As its name implies, HTTP was initially used to transfer text-based data, because when it was proposed in 1991, that's what its creators imagined the Internet was going to be: a collection of text files.